Brian LeBarton

 Brian LeBarton is a musician from Los Angeles, California.

-LeBarton gained some minor recognition in the 2000s by working for better known artists, including his work as an intern for Beck's Grammy-nominated 2007 self-released single "Timebomb", the score to Nacho Libre.
+LeBarton gained some minor recognition in the 2000s by working for better known artists, including his worked on Beck's Grammy-nominated 2007 self-released single "Timebomb", the score to Nacho Libre.

 Played drums and bass on Beck's cover of Bob Dylan's "Leopard-Skin Pill-Box Hat" for the War Child: Heroes charity album, and was an early member of the Record Club, a project launched for Beck's website in 2010 featuring contributions from Nigel Godrich, MGMT, St. Vincent, The Liars, Thurston Moore and Wilco.